 It was then that the intruder sped into the light.

-There, illuminated in the dramatic light of the fire against the sand stones around them, was a giant, scaly, lizard that looked to be about the size of a small adult.
+There, illuminated in the dramatic light of the fire against the sandy stones around them, was a giant, scaly, lizard that looked to be about the size of a small adult.
 Starting from the crown of its head, large spikes pointed out that circled around its skull, and it's small, deep set eyes glowed a haunting orange from out of its dusty, brown coloring.
 It had its mouth cracked open, revealing its yellow, razor teeth from which a small drip of drool leaked down.
 He had only seen lizards like this from afar, but he knew well that they were predatory - and as he saw its gave fall on the still sleeping Clandestine, he began to inch forward.

 "Clandestine!" he uttered harshly, though he was careful not to say it too loud.

 Clandestine turned to the side, half asleep.
 "Is it time already..." she mumbled, barely understandable before her eyes shot open as she saw the lizard before her.
 It was at that moment that the lizard went in for the lunge.

 And as for what followed, Matt wasn't really sure what he was thinking.
 But before the lizard could reach Clandestine, he'd grabbed its spiky tail from behind, yanking it back with a forceful tug that elicited a shrieking hiss from the lizard, and as he aimed at its head with his gun, it twisted around with frightening speed and clamped its toothy jaws on his arm.
 His arm with the gun, which he quickly lost his grip on.